richardlyf/CS221-Final-Project/README.md

 config.py: configurations and hyperparameters

 dataParser.py: handles reading and plotting CSV file contents.
+Running this file directly displays all data points of the atlantic data set on the map.

 mle.py: body of the MLE and the MLE+Laplace

-partitionData.py: splits dataset into Train, Validation, and Test.
+partitionData.py: splits data set into Train, Validation, and Test.

-plotData.py: displays the entire atlantic dataset on the map
+plotData.py: animates the entire atlantic dataset on the map

 worldmap.py: infrastructure of the world map